-“Toys are angels for children,” Chinese writer Lu Xun commented in his 1925 essay “Kites.”
-He might have included adults as well if he had lived to see their present-day addiction to “blind boxes,” a part of the growing market of designer toys in China.
+“Toys are angels to children,” Chinese writer Lu Xun commented in his 1925 essay “Kites.”
+He might have included adults as well, if he had lived to see their present-day addiction to “blind boxes,” a part of the growing market of designer toys in China.

 Originated in Japan in the 1980s, “blind boxes” are unmarked boxes that contain miniature toys or figures, often released in 12-character series based on existing cartoons or original designs.
-They can be sold online, in stores, or in vintage-looking “gumball” machines that randomize the purchase, with part of the fun being that the purchaser cannot tell which figure they will be getting.
+They can be sold online, in stores, or in retro vending machines that randomize the purchase, with part of the fun being that the purchaser cannot tell which figure they will be getting.

 Some of Hannah’s collection

 Pop Mart, the leading designer toy producer and retailer in China, has launched over 700 offline sales outlets in the last decade, comprising 120 stores and nearly 600 vending machines at shopping malls across 52 cities.
 According to shopping site Tmall, 55,000 boxes of the LABUBU mini series were sold out in 9 seconds on Pop Mart’s online shop on November 11 shopping festival this year.